turingschool-examples/react-ideabox/README.md

 ```
 npm start
 ```
-5. Follow instructions for installing the [server](https://github.com/turingschool-examples/ideabox-api) IN A DIFFERENT DIRECTORY.
+5. If needed, follow instructions for installing the [server](https://github.com/turingschool-examples/ideabox-api) IN A DIFFERENT DIRECTORY.

-## Code Sand Box Alternative
-A codesandbox template of this repo can also be found <a href="https://codesandbox.io/s/react-iii-ideabox-starter-mz1g2" target="_blank">here<a/>.